-In this article “Happy New Year In Different Cultures Of The World”, you will learn that how the new year in different cultures is organized and celebrate with their special traditions, norms, and values they have according to their religious, social, and cultural beliefs.
+In the article “Happy New Year In Different Cultures Of The World”, you will learn how the new year in different cultures is organized and celebrated with their special traditions, norms, and values they have according to their religious, social, and cultural beliefs.

 Most people follow the Gregorian calendar which was updated by Julius Ceaser when he added the first two months to sync with the solar calendar which evolved from a lunar calendar and the seasons of the year.
 This solar calendar has 365 days in a year or 12 months to be precise.

 According to the Georgian calendar, right after Christmas, January 1st is the new year 2024 and all the years before and after but depending on the new year in different cultures around the world it varies from place to place and who you speak with about the new year, thus new year reaches far beyond January 1st.